A Guide to Trademark Registration in Hong Kong

-Even though it’s not mandatory, a registered trademark could be a pretty valuable asset for setting up business in Hong Kong.
+Even though it’s not mandatory, a registered trademark could be a pretty valuable asset for registering business in Hong Kong.
 In this article, we’ll take a closer look at how the application process works.

 Skip to:What items can I trademark in Hong Kong?

 What are the important characteristics of a trademark?

 To register or not to register?
 That is the (trademark) question

 I’m ready to apply for my trademark!
 What’s next?

 What happens after my trademark application is sent?

 Approvals, validity period & other trademark questions

 What Items Can I Trademark in Hong Kong?